kienstra/data-store/doc/adr/0004-concurrency.md

 1. This will be easier than writing a custom server.
 [Netty](https://netty.io/4.1/api/index.html) handles low-level details of networking.
 1. Other developers should understand this, as Netty is common in Clojure and Java.
 1. Configuring [Netty](https://netty.io/4.1/api/index.html) can be hard, and require low-level knowledge.
 Still, writing a custom TCP server would be much harder, and it's not clear it would perform better.
+1. The threads should perform well.
+Netty configures the amount of threads so well that setting a custom number doesn't improve the performance.